-My neighbor, Bob Hewell, was the best kind of country neighbor.
+My neighbor was the best kind of country neighbor.
 He plowed our driveway and showed me how to adjust the idle in my car’s engine.
 He raised chickens and sheep and occasionally treated us to a roasting chicken or a cut of lamb.
-Bob insisted his bounty should be cooked right away.
+Our neighbor insisted his bounty should be cooked right away.
 But I am of the rainy-day school and froze the meat for a special occasion.
-These days, I am coming around to Bob’s view and prefer to use fresh, local lamb when it is available.